chidinmav248-collab/Data_Structures/README.md

 1. Compare each element of Set A against all elements of Set B. If it is not found, add it to the sum.
 2. Compare each element of Set B against all elements of Set A. If it is not found, add it to the sum.

-Dot Product & Orthogonality
+Dot Product & Orthogonality:
-We calculate the product of corresponding elements and accumulate them into a single value It explores two ways to handle data passing:
+Calculate the product of corresponding elements and accumulate them into a single value It explores two ways to handle data passing:
 1. The procedure part (dot_product) uses Pass-by-Reference to update the ps variable directly in the main algorithm.
 2. The function part (dot_product_func) uses Return Value to pass the calculated result back to the caller.